Bridging Knowledge Gaps in Clinical AI: An Activity Theory Perspective on Interdisciplinary Data Work for Telehealth: Findings

-One may think, is that going to work if we can simply translate the speakers' language into the listeners' language in interdisciplinary collaboration?
-Unfortunately, such an approach would not be effective because the language spoken by the listeners, which could also be a specialized language, risks alienating the original speaker or leaving the other group behind.
-In order to address the aforementioned two-way dilemma, knowledge brokers are expected to translate different specialized languages into a common language that is used and shared by everyone on the team.
+In practice, these three capabilities reflect the function of knowledge brokers similar to that of bilingual translators.
+They must continuously switch between clinical and technical frames of reference and ensure no vital details are lost.
+Knowledge brokers are expected to translate different specialized languages into a common language that is used and shared by everyone on the team.
 By doing so, different domain experts will be able to understand everything on the same page using the same language.
 For disciplines that have very little overlap in the language they use, such as the clinical domain and the technical domain, the common language that everyone is able to understand is often a lay language that does not include any specialized jargon or concepts.
 As a result, the knowledge broker needs to translate the specialized language of the speakers into the lay language that everyone can correctly and uniformly understand, and only use the lay language while providing further explanations or clarification during the communication.

-In practice, these three capabilities reflect the function of knowledge brokers similar to that of bilingual translators.
-They must continuously switch between clinical and technical frames of reference and ensure no vital details are lost.
-The suite of knowledge-breaking requirements we identified, which was visually demonstrated in Figure~\ref{fig:knowledge-breaking}, indeed sheds light on important research opportunities in HCI and CSCW to explore how we can leverage advanced AI technologies to better support interdisciplinary collaboration.
-AI technologies such as LLMs have the potential to achieve the aforementioned prerequisites through carefully designed, human-centered interactions and interfaces.